 The Club settled on its new home in 1937 on 120 acres of undulating market garden land, in what is now the world-renowned Sandbelt region.
 Leading golf course architects of the day M.A. & V. Morcom designed a golf course that was then the second longest course in Australia at 6,707 yards.
 A number of changes have taken place over the ensuing years with architectural “contributions” made by Thompson and Wolveridge, Grant and Spencer, Kevin Hartley, E & G Parslow, and most recently, four magnificent new holes designed by Tony Cashmore.

-Pictured left: Kingswood clubhouse circa 1937.
+Pictured left: Kingswood clubhouse 1942.

 Tin Shedders (History of Kingswood 1904-2004)